Travel tips to stay safe in Australia

 8. Fatigue is one of the biggest risks on a road-trip

 It’s a good idea to plan your drive and ensure you have plenty of breaks on a longer drive especially if you’re travelling alone.
-If you’re travelling with someone, swap drivers every couple of hours.
+If you’re travelling with others, swap drivers every couple of hours.
 Share the drive and be aware of the signs of fatigue:

 - Slower reactions than usual